sdbs-uni-p/minihive-docker/README.md

 ##### Hadoop

 One example is the wordcount problem.
 Use the commands below to compile and run the wordcount example.
+Please, make sure that more than 10% of the total disk on your machine is free.

 ```console
 minihive@291614e93438:~$ cd hadoop